 Celeste, a graduate of Brooklyn College, has received numerous awards and recognition from local and national groups including a prestigious Revson Fellowship at Columbia University and a Congressional appointment as a representative to the White House Conference on Small Business.

-Ruth Hassell-Thompson, Special Advisor for Policy and Community Affairs, New York State Housing & Community Renewal, was first elected to the New York State Senate in 2000, where she brought years of public service & community involvement to her post as the Senator of the 36th Senatorial District; representing parts of the Bronx & Westchester Counties.
+Ruth Hassell-Thompson, Special Advisor for Policy and Community Affairs, for New York State Housing and Community Renewal, was first elected to the New York State Senate in 2000, where she brought years of public service and community involvement to her post as the Senator of the 36th Senatorial District; representing parts of the Bronx and Westchester Counties.

 Ms. Hassell-Thompson is the recipient of two Honorary Doctorate degrees; Mercy College, Doctor of Humane Letters; and Eastern Theological Consortium, Faculty of Arts and Sciences, Christ Theological Seminary, Doctor of Humanities.
 She is an alumna of Bronx Community College.

-Vanessa Herman was the Assistant Director of Governmental Relations at Stony Brook for more than 12 years.
-During this time she served as the university’s federal lobbyist and was responsible for the creation and implementation of federal legislative initiatives.
-She interacted directly with elected officials at all levels of government, raising the university’s profile & advancing its legislative agenda.
-From 1991 to 1999, Herman served as Press Secretary, Director of Community Relations & campaign staff for former U.S. Senator Alfonse D’Amato (R-NY).
-Herman has a B.A. in Political Science/Sociology & a M.A. in Literature, both from Stony Brook University.
+Vanessa was the Assistant Director of Governmental Relations at Stony Brook for more than twelve years from, 1999 to 2011.
+During this time she served as the university’s sole registered federal lobbyist and was responsible for the creation and implementation of the University’s federal legislative agenda.
+From 1991 to 1999, Vanessa served as a Press Secretary, Executive Assistant, and Director of Community Relations for former U.S. Senator Alfonse D’Amato (R-NY) based in New York City.
+In addition to these roles, Vanessa got her start in politics working in the Senator’s Long Island Campaign Office.
+Vanessa has an M.A. in Literature a B.A. in Political Science/Sociology both from Stony Brook University and an A.A.S.
+Degree in Criminal Justice from Suffolk County Community College.